 FAIRTRADE Quality Label:

 - Proves that small farmers receive a fair minimum price above the world market price for their coffee harvest.
 Thus, they can live and work under humane conditions.

 - FAIRTRADE cooperatives commit themselves to environmentally compatible and resource-saving farming methods, emphasizing the prevention of environmental burdens for nature and coffee.

 - Many producers have also converted to ecological farming with organic certification.
 Meinl organic FAIRTRADE coffee, for instance, is made of hand-picked Arabica beans from high-lying plantations in Honduras.

-What turns a five-star house into a first-class hotel?
-Stylish ambience, impeccable service, enjoyment for all senses and above all the people behind.
-The Viennese Hotel Imperial thus take the training of fledgling hotel experts very seriously: At the moment, 48 young apprentices learn the trades cook, restaurant expert and hotel and restaurant assistant in the two hotels.
-Not to forget the dedicated trainees from hotel and tourism schools.
-"Above all in economic depressions we want to invest in the youth and offer young people a job perspective", emphasizes Human Resources Manager Viktoria Arnold.
-And the company profits a lot as young people bring in fresh ideas into the team.
+The hotel thus takes responsibility for fledgling tourist experts in the hotel industry.
+“Above all in economic depressions we want to invest in the youth and offer young people a job perspective", emphasizes Human Resources Manager Viktoria Arnold.
+And the company profits a lot “as young people bring in fresh ideas into the team.
 Apprentices and trainees blend well with senior employees, who in turn enjoy sharing their knowledge and experience with the young."

 Those who manage to become an apprentice at the Hotel Imperial may look forward to first-class training and an excellent working atmosphere.
 The high success rate also bears testimony to this.
 Hardly any of the apprentices leaves prematurely.